 Midwestern offers courses at two off-campus extensions.
 Students are able to take classes in a classroom environment, without having to drive to the main campus in Kansas City.
+Students are able to complete seven of the fifteen courses (or less than 50% for other degree programs) at an extension site.
+The remainder of the required courses must be taken through on-line or on-campus courses.

 St. Louis, Missouri.
-Classes meet at the Journey Church 2823 S Kingshighway Blvd, St. Louis, MO 63139.
+Classes meet at the First Baptist Church O'Fallon, 8750 Veterans Memorial Pkwy, O'Fallon, MO 63366.

 Ames, Iowa.
-Classes meet at Cornerstone Church, 56829 U.S. Highway 30, Ames, Iowa (graduate level only).
+Classes meet at Cornerstone Church, 56829 U.S. Highway 30, Ames, Iowa.